jmodares/UB-ANC-Planner/README.md

 ## Build

 The current version of the UB-ANC Planner uses [IBM ILOG CPLEX Optimization Studio 12.63](https://www.ibm.com/products/ilog-cplex-optimization-studio) and [Qt](https://www.qt.io/) as its main libraries.
 The build process explained here is targeted for Linux (Debian compatible) platforms.
 We recommend using [Ubuntu 16.04](http://releases.ubuntu.com/16.04/).
-Before building the UB-ANC Planner, 'cplex.pri' file should be changed to point to the correct location of CPLEX library.
+Before building the UB-ANC Planner, `cplex.pri` file should be changed to point to the correct location of CPLEX library.
 Next run the following commands to setup your system:
 ```
 sudo apt-get update && sudo apt-get upgrade
 sudo apt-get install qt5-default qtbase5-dev \